A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Introduction

-We also emphasize that our framework, since our BSDE is time--delayed, requires that the backward equation contains a supplementary initial condition to be satisfied, namely $Y^{t,\phi}\left( s\right) =Y^{s,\phi}\left( s\right) $, if $s\in\lbrack0,t)$.
-Let us further stress that the Feynman--Kac formula would fail with standard prolongation $Y^{t,\phi}\left( s\right) =Y^{t,\phi}\left( t\right) $, for $s\in\lbrack0,t)\,$.
-Although the existence results for equation (\ref{BSDE time delay_introd 2}) has already been treated in \cite{de-im/10, de-im/10x}, this new initial condition imposes a more elaborated proof.$ $
+Let us further stress that the Feynman--Kac formula would fail with standard prolongation $Y^{t,\phi }\left( s\right) =Y^{t,\phi }\left( t\right) $, for $ s\in \lbrack 0,t)\,$.
+Although the existence results for equation (\ref{BSDE time delay_introd 2}) have already been treated in \cite{de-im/10, de-im/10x} , our new initial condition imposes a more elaborated proof.$ $

 The last part of the paper presents two financial models based on our theoretical results.
 In recent years delay equations have been of growing interest, mainly motivated by many concrete applications where the effect of delay cannot be neglected, see, e.g. \cite{mo/96, uv-pl/07}.
 On the contrary, BSDEs with time delayed generator have been first introduced as a pure mathematical tool, with no application of interest.
-Only later in \cite{de/11, de/12} the author proposed some financial applications to pricing, hedging and investment portfolio management, where backward equations with delayed generator provide a fundamental tool.
+Only later in \cite {de/11, de/12} the author proposed some financial applications to pricing, hedging and investment portfolio management, where backward equations with delayed generator provide a fundamental tool.

-Based on the recently introduced path--dependent calculus, together with the mild assumptions of differentiability required, the probabilistic representation for a viscosity solution of a non-linear parabolic equations proved in the present paper, finds perhaps its best application in finance.
+Based on the recently introduced path--dependent calculus, together with the mild assumptions of differentiability required, the probabilistic representation for a viscosity solution of a non-linear parabolic equations proved in the present paper finds perhaps its best application in finance.
 In fact, a wide variety of financial derivatives can be formally treated under the theory developed in what follows, from the more standard European options, to the more exotic path--dependent options, such as Asian options or look-back options.